PEP 753 – Uniform project URLs in core metadata

 fields in favor of theirProject-URL

-equivalents; - A set of conventions for normalizing and assigning semantics to
+equivalents; - A set of conventions for normalizing and

 Project-URL